We all know this one...

 Knowing that you have exactly 8 hours to accomplish your work, means you will fill 8 hours.
 If you had 6, you would fill 6.
 Again, think about what you want the output to be, rather than the input of your time.
 It's not about working 9-5, it's about focusing on what matters and doing so with clear deadlines.

 I’ve been time blocking way before I knew it was even a thing.
 Block out time to concentrate on tasks?
 It just made sense to me.
-When I add a task onto Llama Life, I also have to decide how long that task will take to complete.
+When I add a task onto Llama Life, I also have to estimate how long that task will take to complete.
 In that moment I consider, how much time will this task take me, not how much time do I have?

 Important rule to remember: Never allow tasks to have open ended timeframes!

 Whilst you're time blocking, take note of how long tasks are taking to complete.
 This is really easy if you use a tool like Llama Life, which has a timer to show you how long you are spending on tasks.
-This knowledge will help you timeblock more efficiently!
+This knowledge will help you time block more efficiently!

 Have specific start and end times for work